ridhoabdi/Capstone-Bangkit/ML-Working-DIR/README.md

 ## Preparing and Training
 - Using `ImageDataGenerator` to augmented the dataset and make better training proses
-- Choose `MobilenetV2` transer learning as pretrained model
+- Choose `MobilenetV2` transfer learning as pre-trained model
 - Using `Adamax` as Optimizer
 - Using `SparseCategoricalCrossentropy` as loss
 - Adding more layer when using `tf.keras.Sequential` like: